pivot-access-ltd/bma-offline-docs/src/how-to-do-a-fresh-install-of-maas-5128.md

 [/tab]
 [tab version="v3.3 Snap"]
 Note that support for PostgreSQL version 12 is deprecated for MAAS version 3.3, and will be discontinued in MAAS 3.5.
-We recommend [upgrading to PostgreSQL version 14](/t/upgrading-postgresql-12-to-version-14/7203) installing MAAS 3.3.
+We recommend [upgrading to PostgreSQL version 14](/t/upgrading-postgresql-12-to-version-14/7203) before installing MAAS 3.3.

 To install MAAS 3.3 from a snap: